 Our interview guide comes with all of our packages, or can be purchased separately.
 It is packed with information on interview technique, common themes in health science interviews and how to tackle specific questions that will be asked.

-Students attending a UCAT course will have an afternoon of interview preparation to get them started.
+Students attending a UCAT workshop will have an afternoon of interview preparation to get them started.
 Remember, interviews cannot be 'crammed' for; you need to start thinking about them and developing skills early.

 95% of students who have undergone our full training program have been successful in obtaining a place in one or more medical schools.